 - Inflation will hover around 4%

 Let’s say that will likely cost you somewhere in the neighborhood of $600,000 to $800,000 at the start of retirement.
-There are several factors that might vary that amount.
-Those issues are outside of this blog.
+(A financial planner can help you determine these goal numbers).
+Several factors might vary that amount, which are too complicated to get into here.
 Suffice it to say that as you get closer to retirement you and your advisory team can make adjustments.